RhetTbull/locationator/README.md

 # Locationator

 A simple macOS menubar app that provides access to the macOS Location Services reverse geocoding API.
+Also includes a command line tool for accessing the reverse geocoding API and for writing reverse geocoding data to the XMP metadata of image and video files.

 ## Rationale